Transformation requires trust.

 -

-Master’s Degree in Speech-Language Pathology; Certificate of Clinical Competence since 2001
+Master’s degree in Speech-Language Pathology; Certificate of Clinical Competence since 2001

 Active membership with the Institute of Coaching at Harvard McLean since 2018